Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 November 2025 11.33.34 UTC
+- WIB: Selasa, 18 November 2025 12.29.38 UTC
-- WITA: Selasa, 18 November 2025 12.33.34 UTC
+- WITA: Selasa, 18 November 2025 13.29.38 UTC
-- WIT: Selasa, 18 November 2025 13.33.34 UTC
+- WIT: Selasa, 18 November 2025 14.29.38 UTC

 Kutipan Inspiratif:
-"Success is only meaningful and enjoyable if it feels like your own."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: success
+Kategori: technology